 LinkedIn is mainly used by industry opinion leaders, career hunters, and business owners during regular business hours, with engagement declining significantly after 5 p.m. and on weekends.
 There are, of course, natural breaks during the workday as LinkedIn interaction rises.
 Lunchtime is usually the busiest time on the platform, but mornings often see a lot of activity.
 Professionals are most likely to take an afternoon break at the end of the workday as engagement surges again.

-When determining the best times to post on LinkedIn for your company, keep in mind the behavior of your target audience, examine how the target demographic uses LinkedIn, whether they're online and involved, and what types of content they prefer to see.
+When determining what the best time to post on Linkedin for your company is, you have to check with lots of factors outside of your business.
+Keep track of the behavior of your target audience, examine how the target demographic uses LinkedIn, whether they're online and involved, and what types of content they prefer to see.
 Time zones and lunch hours are also important considerations.
 You will learn more about your target demographic and use social media channels like LinkedIn by using social media insights and social listening software.

 Scheduling your posts on LinkedIn is the best for keeping your posting frequency.
-Now you are able to schedule and post your WordPress blogs directly to social media networks as well as LinkedIn.
+Now you are able to schedule and auto-post to LinkedIn from WordPress.
 FS Poster auto-posting plugin will let you do this.
 FS Poster has a lot of features that will make your LinkedIn marketing easier.
 Try our demo version.

 - Media and Software: Mornings through the week or outside of regular working hours.

 - Higher education and healthcare: Weekdays from 10 a.m. to 2 p.m.
 (10 a.m.–2 p.m.).

 - B2B businesses: Check the LinkedIn analytics on weekdays in the early hours, at lunch, and during commute periods